 Planned Obsolescence

-Planned obsolescence is a business strategy in which products are designed with a limited lifespan or functionality, encouraging consumers to replace them more frequently.
+Planned obsolescence is a business strategy in which products are designed with a limited lifespan or functionality, encouraging consumers to replace them after a certain period.
 This approach can manifest through physical deterioration, technological advancements, or aesthetic changes that render older models less desirable.
-While it can drive sales and innovation, planned obsolescence has faced criticism for contributing to waste, environmental degradation, and consumer dissatisfaction.
-Advocates argue it stimulates economic growth, while opponents call for sustainable practices and longer-lasting products.
+The practice aims to boost sales and profits but has raised ethical concerns regarding waste, consumer rights, and environmental impact.
+Critics argue that it contributes to a throwaway culture, while proponents claim it drives innovation and economic growth.

 For more information, visit the Wikipedia entry on Planned Obsolescence.